What Is a Nonqualified Mortgage?

 A qualified mortgage follows specific guidelines that include:

-What Is a Non-Qualified Mortgage?
+What Is a Nonqualified Mortgage?

-A non-qualified mortgage bypasses one or more of the above guidelines.
-Here are a few examples of the terms and features you might find in a non-qualified mortgage:
+A nonqualified mortgage bypasses one or more of the above guidelines.
+Here are a few examples of the terms and features you might find in a nonqualified mortgage:

 • 40-year term: Spreading payments out over 40 years can lower your monthly payment, but will raise your interest costs over the life of the loan.

-• High debt-to-income (DTI) ratio allowed: You may still qualify if your monthly debt payments exceed 43% of your gross income.
+• High debt-to-income ratio (DTI) allowed: You may still qualify if your monthly debt payments exceed 43% of your gross income.

 • Recent credit event loans: These mortgages are designed to work for people who are locked out of traditional mortgages due to a recent bankruptcy or foreclosure.

-Who Needs a Non-Qualified Mortgage?
+Who Should Consider a Nonqualified Mortgage?

 • You're self-employed and your income is difficult to verify.
 This includes people who want to use side income to help qualify for a loan.